-Pavlodar State Pedagogical University (Medical Faculty)
+MBBS at Pavlodar State Pedagogical University (Medical Faculty)

 About PSPU

-History & Founding
+History & Legacy

 Pavlodar State Pedagogical University was founded in 1960 by the Ministry of Education of the Kazakh Soviet Socialist Republic as Pavlodar State Teachers Institute, primarily focused on training school educators for northeastern Kazakhstan.
 The founding rector was Professor Abai Mynbayev, a distinguished Kazakh educator who established the institution's academic foundation during the Soviet era.
+Through the 1960s and 1970s, the institute expanded faculties in Physics-Mathematics, History, Philology, and Natural Sciences.

+In 1990, following Kazakhstan's independence and the collapse of Soviet higher education structure, the institute was reorganized and renamed Pavlodar State Pedagogical Institute with expanded mandate.
 The Medical Faculty was established in 1993 under the leadership of Dr. Gulzhan Kenzhebekova to address the severe physician shortage in Pavlodar Oblast and provide accessible medical education.

 The medical program received WHO recognition in 1996 and was listed in the World Directory of Medical Schools (WDOMS) the same year.
 In 2000, the institution achieved full university status and was renamed Pavlodar State Pedagogical University.
 The Medical Faculty gained NMC India recognition in 2009, opening doors for Indian students.

 Today, over 150 graduates practice medicine in India after clearing FMGE, while alumni also work in Kazakhstan's national healthcare system, Russia, and Germany.
+The university remains the only higher medical education provider in Pavlodar Oblast.

-Accreditation & Approvals
+Accreditation & Recognition

 Pavlodar State Pedagogical University (Medical Faculty) is fully recognized by the National Medical Commission (NMC) of India, ensuring graduates are eligible to appear for Foreign Medical Graduate Examination (FMGE) and the successor National Exit Test (NExT) for medical licensure in India.
 The university has been listed in the World Directory of Medical Schools (WDOMS) since 1996 and holds World Health Organization (WHO) approval.
+The medical program is accredited by the Ministry of Education and Science of the Republic of Kazakhstan under License Number 0137156 issued in 2015.

+The university is also recognized by the Educational Commission for Foreign Medical Graduates (ECFMG) for graduates pursuing USMLE pathway to practice in the United States.
 Pavlodar State Pedagogical University holds institutional accreditation from the Independent Agency for Accreditation and Rating (IAAR), a member of the European Quality Assurance Register for Higher Education.
 Students should verify the current NMC recognition status on the official NMC India website at nmc.

 org. in before enrolling, as recognition is subject to periodic review.